mmolari/evo-genome-analysis/notes/plot_description.md

 For each selected position we plot the non-consensus frequency (black line).
 We also indicate the forward (blue right arrow) and reverse (orange left arrow) frequencies.
 This is a proxy measure of noise in the frequency determination.
 A large discrepancy between these two values might indicate an artifact of sequencing.
 These arrow have high transparency if (fwd or rev) coverage is below the `coverage-threshold`.

+Horizontal dashed lines indicated the maximal initial frequency (orange, `max-initial-freq` in config file) and the minimal relevant frequency threshold (blue, `freq-threshold` in config file).
+Positions with initial frequency above the maximal initial frequency are discarded.
+Positions with all frequencies below the minimal relevant frequency threshold are not considered for the delta-frequency.

 ### csv file

 We also export a csv file with informations on all relevant positions: